Introduction to CSS Editors.

 If you’re looking for something basic but with a bit more functionality than your everyday text editor, try Notepad++for Windows or TextMate for the Mac.

 Both of these are more focused on writing code and offer support for CSS.
-Text Mate comes with support for over fifty languages, including CSS in, while Notepad++ has plug-in designed to offer support for HTML and CSS.
+Text Mate comes with support for over fifty languages, including CSS, while Notepad++ has a plug-in designed to offer support for HTML and CSS.

 You can find Notepad++ at notepad-plus-plus.org.